 - I decided against ‘Track 13’, as a piece of ambient music rather than a song as such.

-Mainly b-sides, plus incidental and dialogue-heavy pieces from the Flash Gordon soundtrack.
-There are a number of songs from the Miracle sessions.
+This selection – from 185 to the dizzy heights of 161 – contains mainly b-sides, plus incidental and dialogue-heavy pieces from the Flash Gordon soundtrack.
+There are also a number of songs from the Miracle sessions.
 Two singles (both minor hits) also feature.

 185. Chinese Torture (Queen), The Miracle bonus track, 1989